grokify/base58-gmp-perl/README.md

 ## Changes

-=item 1.00 April 30, 2013
+* 1.00 April 30, 2013

-Add Bitcoin alphabet support.
+  * Add Bitcoin alphabet support.

-Add zero-padding for md5_base58.
+  * Add zero-padding for md5_base58.
 This is an incompatible change from version 0.09.

-=head1 INCOMPATIBLE CHANGES
+### Incompatible Changes

-=item 1.00 April 30, 2013
+* 1.00 April 30, 2013

-md5_base58 is now zero-padded to provide a fixed-length Base58 string.
+  * md5_base58 is now zero-padded to provide a fixed-length Base58 string.
 Prior versions were not padding with leading zero values.

 ## See Also